matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 }
 ```

-6. **PUT `/_matrix/client/v3/profile/{userId}`**: This endpoint will accept a complete JSON object
+6. **PUT `/_matrix/client/v3/profile/{userId}`**: This endpoint accepts a complete JSON object to
-   to replace the entire profile, not only adding/updating any changed keys, but removing any
+   replace the entire profile, adding or updating any changed keys and removing any keys that are
-   absent ones in the process:
+   absent in the provided object:

 ```json
 {